lucasbens/Titanic/README.md

 3. **Feature Engineering:** Based on our EDA, I created new features such as `connected_survival`, `FamilySize` and `Title` to capture additional information.
 I also cleaned the data by removing irrelevant columns and filling in missing values.

 4. **Model Selection:** I tested several models on the data using LazyPredict library.
 I selected the models with the best performance on the validation set.
+I tested also neural networks.

 5. **Hyperparameter Tuning:** I fine-tuned the hyperparameters of our selected models, including logistic regression, decision trees, and random forests using grid search.
 Random forests had the best perfomance.